ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/_includes/create_table.md

 {% if feature_column_container_type == true %}
 In non-key columns, you can use any data types, but for key columns, only [primitive ones](../../types/primitive.md).
 When specifying complex types (for example, `List<String>`), the type is enclosed in double quotes.
 {% else %}
-For key columns and non-key columns, only [primitive](../../types/primitive.md) data types are allowed. {% endif %}
+For the key and non-key columns, you can only use [primitive](../../types/primitive.md) data types.
+{% endif %}

 {% if feature_not_null == true %}
-Without additional modifiers, the column is assigned the [optional type](../../types/optional.md) and can accept `NULL` values.
+Without additional modifiers, a column gets an [optional type](../../types/optional.md) and allows `NULL` values to be written.
 To create a non-optional type, use `NOT NULL`.
 {% else %}

 {% if feature_not_null_for_pk %}
-By default, all columns are [optional](../../types/optional.md) and can accept `NULL` values. `NOT NULL` constraint is supported only for primary keys.
+All columns are [optional](../../types/optional.md) by default and can be assigned NULL values.
+The `NOT NULL` limit can only be specified for columns that are part of the primary key..
 {% else %}
 All columns allow writing `NULL` values, that is, they are [optional](../../types/optional.md).
 {% endif %}